Martin Hardie (artist)

-His uncle was the Scottish painter Charles Martin Hardie (1858–1916).
-After Saint Paul's School, London, he read Classics at Trinity College, Cambridge, and then attended classes at the Royal College of Art while working at the V&A. After several years as the second in charge, in 1921 Hardie was appointed Keeper of the Department of Prints and Drawings at the Victoria & Albert Museum, a position he kept until his retirement in 1935.
+His uncles were the Scottish painters Charles Martin Hardie (1858–1916), and John Pettie (1839–1893), on whom he published a book in 1908.
+After Saint Paul's School, London, he read Classics at Trinity College, Cambridge, and then attended classes at the Royal College of Art while working at the V&A (at that time the two institutions shared buildings).
+There he learnt printmaking techniques under Sir Frank Short.
+After several years as the second in charge, from 1914, in 1921 Hardie was appointed Keeper of the Department of Prints and Drawings at the Victoria & Albert Museum, a position he kept until his retirement in 1935.
 James Laver, who worked under him and wrote the catalogue of his prints, described him as 'the most considerate of chiefs, the most helpful of guides, the most delightful of friends' and said of his art 'his is a refined and delicate talent founded upon good draftsmanship and an exquisite sense of atmosphere'.

 Duhen's Pig Farm, etching, 1908, 20.2 cm (7.9 in); width: 15 cm (5.9 in), edition of 50+3.

+Interest in the early work of Samuel Palmer, by then a little known artist, was rekindled in 1926 by a V&A exhibition curated by Hardie: Drawings, Etchings and Woodcuts made by Samuel Palmer and other Disciples of William Blake.

+Art

 His watercolours are typically fairly small and of English landscapes, or buildings in landscapes.
 His prints number over 200, in etching and sometimes drypoint, and more often show small, untidy buildings, typical subjects from the British Etching Revival.
 Over 300 works are in British museums, especially the Victoria & Albert Museum, to which he and later his widow made substantial donations.
+Tate Britain has three small monochrome landscape works, each described as Blot, in the Manner of Alexander Cozens.
+The Rijksmuseum in Amsterdam has several etchings, and the Yale Center for British Art has two watercolours and several prints.
 In July 1925 he exhibited 6 works in the Fifth Annual Exhibition of the Australian Painter-Etchers’ Society, held at Art Gallery, Education Department, Sydney, NSW.

+Hardie's son Frank Hardie, a political historian born in 1911, authored the most recent catalogue of his father's prints, published by the Ashmolean Museum in 1975.
+He had been President of the Oxford Union in 1933, when the King and Country debate was held.

+Earlier catalogues had been by James Laver (1937-38) and Frederick Wedmore: The Etched Works of Martin Hardie -- with an appreciation by Sir Frederick Wedmore and a note by Sir Frank Short, 1914, both published while Hardie was still producing prints.